convexengineering/robust/docs/source/gettingstarted.rst

 Once you have added uncertainties to parameters, and created a GPkit model, robustifying said model and solving it is easy.
-The most straight-forward inputs for uncertainty_set are 'box' or 'elliptical'. *gamma* defines the size of the uncertainty set protected against, where *gamma=1* protects against :math:`3\sigma` uncertainty.
+The most straight-forward inputs for uncertainty_set are 'box' or 'ellipsoidal'. *gamma* defines the size of the uncertainty set protected against, where *gamma=1* protects against :math:`3\sigma` uncertainty.